CecSve/InsectMobile_CarNet/README.md

-# InsectMobile_CarNet
+# Detecting flying insects using car nets and DNA metabarcoding #

+This repository (R project) contains all scripts necessary to run the ecological/statistical analyses from the study "Detecting flying insects using car nets and DNA metabarcoding" (Svenningsen et al.).

-Analysis for the car net feasibility study as part of the citizen science project Insect Mobile at the Natural History Museum of Denmark.
+The data were collected in June 2018 as part of the citizen science project InsectMobilen ("Insektmobilen") at the Natural History Museum of Denmark.

-Data will become available when the manuscript is accepted for publication.
+## Preparation of ASV tables and sequencing data ##

+## Description of the sub directories for the sequence data processing ##

+* raw-data:
+* cleaned-data:
+* reports:
+* plots:

+## Statistical analyses and modelling ##